udexon/Multiweb/README.md

 ## Multiweb Demo: Reddit "Uncensorable" Anonymous Comments

-We demonstrate an almost trivial example of multiweb, where anonymous comments can be added to Reddit posts, by modifying the HTML DOM locally and storing the comments on a third party graph database server.
+We demonstrate an almost trivial example of multiweb, where [anonymous comments can be added to Reddit posts](https://github.com/udexon/Multiweb/blob/master/Reddit_anon_comment.md) (click [here](https://github.com/udexon/Multiweb/blob/master/Reddit_anon_comment.md)), by modifying the HTML DOM locally and storing the comments on a third party graph database server.
 It is trivial simply because of the number of comments that can be made by one anonymous commentator.
 It will no longer be trivial if this mechanism can be replicated over literally billions of user devices (desktop computers and mobile devices).

 The fundamental components to build a multiweb have already existed for the long time: